 Dealing with the hitting phase

 “Not my child.”
-Is there any parent who never said anything like that, and then was forced to reconsider once their actual walking, talking, opinionated toddler came along?
+We’ve all said or thought it, at one time or another.
+But then our actual walking, talking, opinionated toddler comes along to remind us, it happens to everyone.
 Before you’re coping with a tiny ball of emotion who might not have the verbal skills to tell you what’s wrong yet, it’s easy to say that your child would never wail their way through a restaurant.
 Dump their dinner on the floor.
 Hit somebody.

-Hitting, kicking, and biting are at the top of a lot of parents’ “my child will never” lists, but the truth is that toddlers have a strong desire to be independant, but lack control over their emotions, instincts, and language.
-As a result, it’s common for toddlers to have episodes of aggression.
-Aggression usually peaks around age two, and can develop right next to a growing adventurous spirit, when a toddler’s communication skills can’t always keep up with what they want to do.
-The good news is that when a toddler has an aggressive moment, it generally isn’t any kind of reflection on their parents.
-The bad news is that it’s pretty common, and if it hasn’t started already, there’s still a good chance that it might.
+Hitting, kicking, and biting are at the top of a lot of parents’ “my child would never” lists, but the truth is that toddlers have a strong desire to be independent, but lack control over their emotions, instincts, and language.
+As a result, it’s common for toddlers to have physical outbursts.
+Hitting, biting or kicking usually peak around age 2 or 3, when a toddler’s verbal skills can’t always keep up with what they are feeling.
+The good news is that when a toddler has a physical moment, it isn’t any kind of reflection on the kind of kiddo they are or your parenting.

 Why do toddlers hit?